-Total assets as of the end of the current fiscal year stood at 6,047 million yen, an increase of 1,003 million yen compared with the end of the previous fiscal year.
-Current assets were 4,716 million yen, an increase of 911 million yen, and non-current assets were 1,331 million yen, an increase of 91 million yen.
+Total assets as of the end of the current fiscal year stood at 9,873 million yen, an increase of 3,825 million yen compared with the end of the previous fiscal year.
+Current assets were 6,398 million yen, an increase of 1,681 million yen, and non-current assets were 3,474 million yen, an increase of 2,143 million yen.

-The increase in current assets was due mainly to an increase in cash and deposits of 898 million yen, an increase in accounts receivable - trade of 133 million yen and a decrease in deferred tax assets of

-213 million yen.
-The increase in non-current assets was due mainly to an increase in lease deposits for a planned office relocation of 211 million yen.
+The increase in current assets was due mainly to an increase in cash and deposits of 1,022 million yen, an increase in accounts receivable - trade of 595 million yen and an increase in advance payments - trade of 435 million yen.
+The increase in non-current assets was due mainly to contract based intangible assets with U. S. company Rosetta Stone Ltd. of 1,546 million yen.

-Total liabilities as of the end of the current fiscal year stood at 1,141 million yen, an increase of 119 million yen compared with the end of the previous fiscal year.
-Current liabilities were 1,106 million yen, an increase of 131 million yen, and non-current liabilities were 35 million yen, a decrease of 11 million yen.
-The increase in current liabilities was due mainly to an increase in income taxes payable of 145 million yen.
-The decrease in non-current liabilities was due mainly to a decrease in long-term unearned revenue of 11 million yen.
+Total liabilities as of the end of the current fiscal year stood at 4,463 million yen, an increase of 3,321 million yen compared with the end of the previous fiscal year.
+Current liabilities were 4,443 million yen, an increase of 3,337 million yen, and non-current liabilities were 19 million yen, a decrease of 15 million yen.
+The increase in current liabilities was due mainly to an increase in short-term loans payable of 1,940 million yen, an increase in accounts payable - other of 591 million yen, and an increase in income taxes payable of 312 million yen.
+The decrease in non-current liabilities was due to a decrease in long-term unearned revenue.

-Net assets as of the end of the current fiscal year stood at 4,905 million yen, an increase of 883 million yen compared with the end of the previous fiscal year.
-The increase in net assets was due mainly to profit attributable to owners of parent of 990 million yen.
-As a result of this increase in net assets, the equity ratio stood at 80.4%, an increase of 1.2 percentage points from 79.2% at the end of the previous fiscal year.
+Net assets as of the end of the current fiscal year stood at 5,409 million yen, an increase of 503 million yen compared with the end of the previous fiscal year.
+The increase in net assets was due mainly to profit attributable to owners of parent of 1,070 million yen and a decrease of 438 million yen in association with purchase of treasury shares.